messagebirdguides/voice-call-guide-go/README.md

 - `destination`: The "destination" of the call, which is a phone number written in international format including its country code.
 For example, "+319876543210".
 - `callflow`: A call flow object that describes to the MessageBird servers the events that should occur during a call.
 - `nil`: Optional attributes that you can specify for this phone call.
 Here, we're setting it as `nil` because we have no additional attributes to add.
 You can find more information about these optional attributes in the [Voice Calling API Reference](https://developers.messagebird.com/docs/voice-calling#calls).

+We're handing any errors returned by the MessageBird REST API by unpacking the JSON response and logging it.

 Now that we've got `voice.InitiateCall()` stubbed out, we can define these parameters.
 Add these lines of code just on top of the `voice.InitiateCall()` block: